 When a TLI test results comes back

-First, it is possible for the cTLI value of a dog with EPI to be above the diagnostic cut-off value of 2.5 ug/L at any single sampling time based on natural fluctuations in the patient (if tested on repeated days the cTLI will not be exactly the same).
+First, it is possible for the cTLI value of a dog with EPI to be above the diagnostic cut-off value at any single sampling time based on natural fluctuations in the patient (if tested on repeated days the cTLI will not be exactly the same).
 Normally this makes no difference to interpretation of the result, since for example if a patient’s results vary between 1 and 2 ug/L they are still low and consistent with EPI.
 Similarly, normal results will always be normal.

-Third, it is also possible that some dogs with a cTLI at the lower end of the 2.6-5.6 ug/L range may respond to pancreatic enzyme supplementation due to individual variability in the production of digestive enzymes from other parts of the body.
+Third, it is also possible that some dogs with a cTLI at the lower end of the of the just out of EPI range may respond to pancreatic enzyme supplementation due to individual variability in the production of digestive enzymes from other parts of the body.
 For example, normal dogs digest about 20% of the fat in their food using a gastric lipase made in the stomach.
 This is quite a different enzyme than the pancreatic lipase made by the pancreas, that digests most of the food in the diet, and that is deficient in dogs with EPI.
 However, some dogs produce far more gastric lipase, and some far less, than the average.
 If a dog with normally low production of lipase from the stomach develops a more mild degree of exocrine pancreatic damage than a typical dog with EPI, they may benefit from pancreatic enzyme supplementation because they are very dependent on pancreatic digestive enzymes and have much more limited ability to compensate with gastric lipase.

 If your dog’s health has improved with the addition of pancreatic enzymes, it may be prudent to continue this therapy.